Sign up to WAMplifier

 More about Resources:

-From 31 January 2022, proof of vaccination requirements will be expanded to include new venues and businesses state-wide.
+Proof of vaccination requirements apply to multiple venues and businesses across the state.
 This includes all indoor entertainment venues, and hospitality and licensed venues.
 This means that any person aged 16 and over will be required to show proof of COVID-19 vaccination in order to enter live music venues.

 The Small Business Assistance Grant – December 2021 is available to small businesses located within the Perth, Rottnest or Peel regions operating within the hospitality sector, the music events industry or the creative and performing arts sector.
 Eligible employing businesses will receive $1,130 for each impacted day (up to a maximum of $12,500), while eligible non-employing small businesses will receive $400 for each impacted day (up to a maximum of $4,400).